HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 The best way to break poor eating habits is to return to a regular eating schedule, offer wholesome nutritious foods at mealtimes, encourage a morning breakfast and school lunch every day, and nag (just a little) about fluid and fiber intake.

-These small steps can reinforce healthy eating habits for teenagers and can keep your teen healthy, energetic, and getting the nutrients he needs to grow into a healthy adult.
+These small steps can reinforce healthier eating habits and may keep them healthy, energetic, and getting the nutrients they need to grow into a healthy adult.

 Need More Help with Teen Nutrition?